DingshanDeng/ysoisochrone/docs/source/index.md

 There are a few other useful tools and packages that can be used to handle stellar evolutionary tracks and to estimate stellar mass and age for pre-main sequence stars.
 Including:

-- [`MADYS`](https://madys.readthedocs.io/en/latest/) is `Python` package that can be used to derive ages and masses for pre-main sequence stars from multi-wavelengths photometric data with the extinction corrected and could ustilize different stellar evolutionary models, including MIST, PARSEC (v1.2 and 2.0), Feiden, Baraffe and many other models for pre-MS or MS stars.
+- [`MADYS`](https://madys.readthedocs.io/en/latest/) is `Python` package that can be used to derive ages and masses for pre-main sequence stars from multi-wavelengths photometric data with the extinction corrected according to extinction maps and laws; and it could ustilize different stellar evolutionary models, including MIST, PARSEC (v1.2 and 2.0), Feiden, Baraffe and many other models for pre-MS or MS stars.

 - PARSEC team provides a [web interface](http://stev.oapd.inaf.it/PARSEC/tools.html) to access different versions of their tracks together with some useful web-based tools.